gurkanucar/learning-anything/java/spring-boot-examples/dockerize-spring-boot-example/README.md

 # First, build the application with Maven
 mvn clean package -DskipTests

-# Then build and run with docker-compose
+# Build without cache using .env.dev
-docker-compose build --no-cache
+docker-compose --env-file .env.dev build --no-cache

+# Start containers using .env.dev
-docker-compose up
+docker-compose --env-file .env.dev up

-# Or to do both in one command (still need Maven build first)
+# Or to do both in one command (rebuild and start in detached mode)
-docker-compose up --build -d
+docker-compose --env-file .env.dev up --build -d
 ```

 ## Environment Variables